parzuko/AlgoVisualizer/README.md

 # :bulb: The Idea Behind The App

 <h4 align="center">
 My submission to <a href="https://www.algoexpert.io/swe-project-contests/2020-summer">Algo-Expert’s SWE Visualizaton Project contest</a>.
 AlgoViualizer picks up on where most sorting visualizers left off.
-Now Visualizer the top 7 most famous sorting algorithms in tech in  5 different colors and 3 unique themes.
+Now visualize the 7 most famous sorting algorithms in tech, in  5 different colors and 3 awesome modes.
 Made purely in Flutter.
 Watch the video <a href = "youtube.com">here</a>
 </h4>

 ## :eyes: Screens